-6. COMMUNITY INVESTMENT
+7. COMMUNITY INVESTMENT

-The Group hopes to serve the community and create positive impacts to society.
-We actively encourage our employees to participate in different charitable events and volunteering activities to create a loving atmosphere in our community.
-We will continue to make contributions to the community so as to support the sustainable growth of our society in the future.
+The Group is devoted to helping the community and create positive impacts to society.
+Although community investment has not been identified as a material issue for the Group in the materiality assessment, the Group always focuses on contributing to the minority in need and supports the surrounding environment.
+We actively encourage our employees to engage in various charitable events and volunteer activities so as to make indirect contribution and promote a loving environment in our community.
+We shall continue to contribute to the community in order to ensure the sustainable growth of our society in the future.

-The Directors present the annual report with the audited Consolidated Financial Statements of the Group for the FY2020.
+The Directors present the annual report with the audited Consolidated Financial Statements of the Group for the FY2023.